The devil’s in the details. It’s as simple as that.

 Open plan living is an obvious plus, but it needs good circulation spaces to make it work (consider your furniture placement when drawings starts to help plan with this).
 It’s a good balance to have some open areas and cosy, private bolt holes or utility/storage areas.
 Avoid passages as much as you can, and try and keep circulation spaces to 1.2m (no less than 1m), even around beds.

-The standard height in most residential spaces are between 2.3 – 2.8m.
+The standard height in most residential spaces is between 2.3 – 2.8m.
 Taking it to 3.5m immediately gives the space another dimension.
 You pay for more materials and labour (bricks, cement, glazing etc.), but ultimately a pretty cheap way of taking a space to another level.
 Another option is to expose your ceilings.
 Go for single or designed trusses.
 It’s a bit more expensive, but then you don’t have a low horizontal beam bridging the walls.

 A framed view is obviously the greatest feature of all, but very few city properties come with that.